mschoe/order-example-cloud/README.md

-# Order Processing in the CAmunda Cloud
+# Order Processing in the Camunda Cloud
 This sample application demonstrates a simple order fullfillment system running in the Camunda Cloud.

 ## Install Dependencies